Fr. Paul White

 Estuardo Diaz is in charge of our media and communications for the masses, and public relations.
 He lives in Woodstock with his children.

-Karon is the bookkeeper at the Bookstore, she is happily married to Loren Schiera.
+Karon is the bookkeeper at the Religious Goods store, she is happily married to Loren Schiera.